 Our potential for it is practically unlimited.
 It changes lives.
-Worlds.
 Its residual warmth outlasts the act itself.
 We never forget an unexpected display of it.

 I was the recipient of such many years ago.
 I was seventeen, and rushing to my summer job on a bicycle along a two-lane road with a gravel shoulder.
 Being a little late, I stood up to pedal.
 The next thing I remember was losing my balance and beginning to fall.

-The right-side pedal had sheared off at its base.
+The right-side pedal had sheared off where it attached to the sprocket.

 The fall knocked me out cold.
 I must have laid there for some time, because when I regained consciousness there was a line of ten to fifteen cars idled behind me.
 My bicycle lay partly in the road.
-I stood up, gathered my things, and began to walk home.
+I stood up, gathered my things and began to walk home.

 Car after car crawled by me.
 I finally realized that I must look a mess.
 I put my hand to my face and it returned coated with red gravel.
 My right arm and shoulder were numb.